-- No medication is FDA-indicated for treatment of psychosis or agitation in dementia; none has - Intersection of the section of th - Support for medications is based on short-term trials. - Evidence base beyond antipsychotic medications is limited. - Evidence-based off-label use of medications may be appropriate, is not illegal, and is common in practice.
+- No medication is FDA-indicated for treatment of psychosis or agitation in dementia; none has - demonstrated undeniable safety and effectiveness. - Support for medications is based on short-term trials. - Evidence base beyond antipsychotic medications is limited. - Evidence-based off-label use of medications may be appropriate, is not illegal, and is common in practice.